YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * *count* is the number of times the script has been invoked for the current condition (1 for the first occurrence).

-Each invocation generates an operator log message and if the invocation fails an error message to the operator log.
+Each invocation generates an operator log message and if the invocation fails, an error message to the operator log.
 The shell script should start with a line beginning with #! that designates the shell.

 .. note::
-   Make sure user processes have sufficient space and permissions to run the shell command / script.
-For example for the script to invoke the debugger, the process must be of the same group or have a way to elevate privileges.
+   Make sure that user processes have sufficient space and permissions to run the shell command / script.
+For example - for the script to invoke the debugger, the process must be of the same group or have a way to elevate privileges.

 **gtm_prompt** specifies the initial value of the ISV $ZPROMPT, which controls the YottaDB direct mode prompt.
 The SET command can alter the value of $ZPROMPT in an active process.
 By default, the direct mode prompt is "YDB>".